 About Me

-- If you wish to read about the design of this website, click here.
+- read about the design of this website

 I'm pursuing a master's in Computer Science at SCU, due to graduate in December 2026.
 I intend to further explore networks and low-level systems programming.
-I'm currently working on a project called vba (尾巴, pronounced wee-ba), which is a fluentd
+I'm currently learning how to work with GPUs via the Apple Metal API.
+You can explore these mini-projects on the Repousse page.

 I earned my bachelor's in Electronics and Communication at IIITDM with a minor in Product Design.
 My capstone project was in congestion control mechanisms and QoS in network architectures at the High Performance Computing Lab (HPRCSE).